micseydel/tinker-starter-vault/README.md

 # This is Obsidian

-> [!info] Clicking here will show the source for this part of the note
+> [!info] Clicking here will show the source code for this part of the note
 > - Obsidian mostly uses [Markdown](https://en.wikipedia.org/wiki/Markdown)
-> - This is a [Callout](https://help.obsidian.md/Editing+and+formatting/Callouts) - not part of the Markdown standard
+> - This is a [Callout](https://help.obsidian.md/Editing+and+formatting/Callouts) - an Obsidian addition rather than pure Markdown

 - Consider installing a "Community Plugin" for a code copy button
 	- Open **Settings** with Cmd+P "open settings" or Cmd+,